 Water Billing Rates and Administrative Fees

 - View 2019 water rates and administrative fees for all customer classes.

 - View previous year's water rates for all customer classes:

 Each water account has an individualized water budget.
 The indoor water budget is based on your individual household's water consumption for the winter.
-The outdoor water budget is calculated based on the irrigated area and evapotranspiration (ET).
-Your water budget is individualized for your household consumption.
-Whether you have all grass, or a xeric landscape, you only pay for the amount of water you actually use.
+The outdoor water budget is calculated based on irrigated area and evapotranspiration (ET).
+Your water budget is individualized for your household.
+Whether you have all grass or a xeric landscape, you only pay for the amount of water you actually use.
 It's all part of Castle Rock's proactive measures to ensure there is water for our future.

-If you have any questions concerning the water budget rate structure, email us.
+If you have questions concerning the water budget rate structure, email us.

 Water usage charges